Urthboy: Australian refugee policy

-In response to the 2013 Abbott Government's refugee policy, titled "Operation Sovereign Borders", whereby asylum seekers arriving by boat are turned back by naval officers and an offshore processing centre—built on Manus Island, Papua New Guinea in 2001—was reopened for offshore processing of asylum seekers, Levinson released a protest song in early March 2014.
+In response to the 2013 Abbott government's refugee policy, titled "Operation Sovereign Borders", whereby asylum seekers arriving by boat are turned back by naval officers and an offshore processing centre—built on Manus Island, Papua New Guinea in 2001—was reopened for offshore processing of asylum seekers, Levinson released a protest song in early March 2014.
 In the week following the completion of the song, a 23-year-old Iranian national, Reza Berati, was killed at the processing centre.
 Levinson explained to the media:

 I'd been writing a song about the extreme mismatch of our navy facing off against asylum seekers in ramshackle boats.
 The official silence and militaristic language.
 The paranoid obsession Australia has with asylum seekers.
 The billions we spend so we can turn our back.
 Then Manus Island happened and it clarified the purpose of the song, giving us a tragic consequence to a hopeless situation.
 Somewhere along the way we mangled our perception of success to be measured by how many boats have landed.
 This is hysteria.
 So many miles from the myth of the 'fair go'.

 Called "Don't Let It Go", the song was released with an accompanying online music video, directed by Australian filmmaker Dan Ilic, on 6 March 2014.
 The video uses news footage edited with footage of Levinson rapping with a set of headphones on his head, taking music from the song "Let It Go" by fellow Elefant Traks artist Sietta.
 Following the release of the material, Levinson stated: "We are talking about quite a popular policy, so a lot of these artists are worried about the bottom line and what their audience are going to think about them.
 A lot of the time there is this fear of standing up, and I wanted this song to be part of a call to get out there and speak more … We need artists to come out there and break ranks and stop the double speak."

 Palestine

-Levinson posted a photograph of himself and daughter Jetta Joanie marching in a Sydney protest against the Gaza bombings of mid-2014 on 3 August 2014.
-Levinson wrote: "Jetta representing for Palestine in Sydney today".
+Levinson posted a photograph of himself and daughter marching in a Sydney protest against the Gaza bombings of mid-2014 on 3 August 2014.
+Levinson wrote: "J**** representing for Palestine in Sydney today".